Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 \subsubsection{Objective function:}

-Our main objective is to search for a sequence of tokens that implements the functionality formalized in Eq.~\ref{eq:uobj}.
-However, efficiently searching over the token space requires a continuous and smooth objective function, whereas Eq.~\ref{eq:uobj} is neither of them.
-Next, instead of using Eq.~\ref{eq:uobj}, we rely upon a proxy objective function with more suitable properties.
+Our main objective is to search for a sequence of tokens that implements the functionality formalized in Eq.~\ref{eq:ICCuobj}.
+However, efficiently searching over the token space requires a continuous and smooth objective function, whereas Eq.~\ref{eq:ICCuobj} is neither of them.
+Next, instead of using Eq.~\ref{eq:ICCuobj}, we rely upon a proxy objective function with more suitable properties.
 Given access to the output token probability distribution of $\targetllm$, we can solve Eq.~\ref{eq:uobj} by maximizing the following differentiable objective:

 where $\ee_t$ is the optimized execution trigger at time step $t$.
-Here, as in Eq.~\ref{eq:uobj}, we aim to find a trigger capable of forcing the model to generate the string~$\llmg(\payload_i)$ upon receiving the injected prompt $\cprompt_i(\ee_t(\payload_i))$ as input.
+Here, as in Eq.~\ref{eq:ICCuobj}, we aim to find a trigger capable of forcing the model to generate the string~$\llmg(\payload_i)$ upon receiving the injected prompt $\cprompt_i(\vtext_i \ICC \ee_t(\payload_i))$ as input.
 However, here, we utilize the conditional probability that the target LLM assigns to the string $\llmg(\payload_i)$ as a continuous optimization signal instead of strict equality.

 In order to obtain a \textit{universal} trigger, we maximize the expected probability over a representative universe of payloads and prompts.
 Section~\ref{sec:data} details how such universes are selected.
-To achieve the \textit{inline} property, instead, we carefully design the way an armed payload~$\ee_t(\payload_i)$ is injected within a prompt during the optimization, as detailed in Section~\ref{sec:discrete_opt}.
+To achieve the \textit{inline} property, instead, we carefully design the way an armed payload~$\ee_t(\payload_i)$ is injected within a prompt during the optimization, as detailed in Section~\ref{sec:discrete_opt}. \new{Details on how to achieve semantic-oblivious injection for the triggers are given in the next section.}